THE AVENUE SURGERY

 The surgery is closed all day Sunday and all Bank Holidays.

 Extended hours at the Avenue Surgery: Monday and Tuesday evenings and one Saturday morning a month by appointment only.

-Extended Hours Service: the surgery now has access to some GP and Nurse appointments during weekday evenings, Saturdays and Sundays.
+Extended Hours Service: the surgery now has access to some GP and Nurse appointments during weekday evenings and weekends.
 This service is provided by the Extended Hours Service at HERE and appointments are available at a designated surgery in your area.

 Pre-bookable appointments are available: